interruptlabs/heimdallr-client/universal-stub/README.md

 # Install
 1. Install the [heimdallr_client](../README.md) using pip
 2. Download the platform specific stub from [releases](https://github.com/interruptlabs/heimdallr-client/releases)
-3. Run the app once to allow it to register with the system as the `ida://` URI handler.
+3. Run the app once to allow it to register with the system as the `disas://` and `ida://` URI handler.
 4. Locate the `heimdallr_client` binary on your file system
     - MacOS/Linux - `whereis heimdallr_client`
     - Windows - `pip show -f heimdallr-client` - Look for the "heimdallr_client.exe", path will be relative to the listed `location`